30 September – 8 October 2019

 Pre-Arrivals – **Please arrive 1 day before the start of our tour so you can settle in and be ready to commence at 10am on the first day.

-*Please note Early birds can stay the night before for approx $200AUD per room at Le Meridian Giza.
+*Please note Early birds can stay the night before for $200AUD per room single and $280 twinshare at Le Meridian Giza.
 Airport transfers will be included up to one day before and one day after the end of the trip.
 If you arrive early you can take the opportunity to relax and recover from the flight, book a massage in the day spa or lounge by the pool.
 If you choose to stay at another hotel the night before the start of the trip please arrange arrival by 9am to Le Meridien so we can store your bags for the day and be ready to depart for our first tour of the Pyramids by 10am!

 If staying at Le Meridien our representative will meet and assist you upon your arrival at Cairo International Airport, then he will escort you to your hotel in Cairo by an air-conditioned deluxe vehicle.
 Check in time is from 2pm.
 Introductions are at 3pm in the bar.
 If arriving before this you may still use the hotel facilities until your room is ready to check in.